Thor (Marvel Comics): 21st century

-The subsequent period of Marvel's history reflected the political turmoil that followed the September 11 attacks and the War on Terror.
+The subsequent period of Marvel's history reflected the political turmoil that followed the September 11 attacks and the war on terror.
 For Thor, this involved becoming the king of Asgard, giving him political power that he abused.
 An alternate version of the Avengers, the Ultimates, debuted in 2002 as part of the Ultimate Marvel branding that re-imagined Marvel characters in an alternative universe.
 This universe's version of Thor has the same powers, but he is a pacifist and it is left unclear whether he is truly a god or mentally unstable.

 Thor volume two ended with a tie in to the Avengers Disassembled storyline that saw major changes to Marvel's main characters.
 Issues #80–85 (2004) follow the events of Ragnarök as the story's primary setting, Asgard, is destroyed.
 This story arc was written by Michael Avon Oeming and illustrated by Andrea Di Vito.
 A third volume of Thor began publication in 2007, written by J. Michael Straczynski and illustrated by Olivier Coipel.
 This volume began by addressing the ramifications of Avengers Disassembled and slowly reintroducing Thor's supporting characters.
 Thor was then a central character in the Siege event in 2010, which featured Marvel's cast of superheroes defending Asgard from Norman Osborn.
+The Ultimate Universe version of Thor received a four-issue miniseries, Ultimate Thor, in 2010.